YashAgrawal9265/StonePaperScissor/README.md

 # StonePaperScissor
-It is a game which is made in python language.
+It is a game which is made in python language